Help for Victims of Bone Injuries and Fractures

 Damages that the Dallas personal injury lawyers at Crowe Arnold & Majors, LLP will represent you to be compensated for include pain and suffering and other potential expenses including a threat to employment, physiotherapy and care costs, medical aids, as well as house and car modifications if there is significant residual disability either existing or to develop in the future.
 If you have suffered a broken bone/fracture from an accident resulting from someone else’s fault, you have the right to make a claim for compensation.

 Experience with Dallas Bone Injury Claims

 At Crowe Arnold & Majors, LLP in Dallas, Texas, serving the needs of accidents victims who have suffered a broken bone or serious joint injury due to the carelessness or negligence of someone else is one of the many personal injury cases we cover.
 A broken bone may require continuing medical care and costly physical rehabilitation.
 In extreme cases, the injury can lead to long-term or permanent disability.
-Our winning team of Broken Bones lawyers has earned a reputation of success in obtaining substantial trial verdicts and compensation settlements in broken bones cases.
+Our winning team of broken bone lawyers has earned a reputation of success in obtaining substantial trial verdicts and compensation settlements in broken bones cases.